vmalakhovskiy/VideoBufferReader/README.md

 =================

-In future release i planned to implement audio samples support.
+In future releases i planned to implement audio samples support.

 If you have any questions, please feel free to interact.
 My e-mail <purpleshirted@gmail.com>